14.2. The classification system

 2.3.1

 Over time there have been changes in the classification of particular goods and services.
-Changes are made when necessary, and are incorporated in new editions of the NICE classification.
+Changes are made when necessary and are incorporated in new editions of the NICE classification.
 Such changes are decided by the WIPO Committee of Experts.
-New editions are notified in the Australian Official Journal of Trade Marks, and changes to the class headings are given force by amending Schedule 1 of the Trade Mark Regulations.
+New editions are notified as official notices, and changes to the class headings are given force by amending Schedule 1 of the Trade Mark Regulations.
 Other changes may be limited to the alphabetic listing of goods and services, or to the explanatory notes.
 A brief history of the changes to NICE classification, including the date of effect of the various editions, is given in Annex A1.

 2.3.2